 - 1. Select a DSM (or a 3D model) from the project tree. - 2.
 Select "3D Model Generation..." in the "Processes" menu. - 3.
-If a mesh needs to be created from the DSM, turn on "Create Mesh from DSM".
-Otherwise, the mesh from the current 3D model will be used as an input. - 4.
-If textured is required, turn on "Generate Texture". - 5.
+If a mesh needs to be created from the DSM, check "Create Mesh from DSM".
+Otherwise, the mesh from the current 3D model will be used as an input - 4.
+If textured is required, check "Generate Texture". - 5.
 Specify the model size using the corresponding slider bar.
 Press the "Optimal" to let the program calculate an optimal value. - 6.
 Click on the "Process" button.
-Real-time feedback will be provided on the overall progress of processing.
+Real-time feedback will be provided on the overall progress of processing. - 7.
+Save the generated 3D model by selecting "Save 3D Model As..." using the contextual button in the project tree.